Ariadne-CMS/arc-xml/README.md

   ARC is not a framework.
 It does provice factory methods to ease and standardize the use of components.
 - Limit static / global state.
-  Static methods are limited to factory methods.
-In addition there are some static variables which are optional but make life easier for simple systems.
-- Use Interfaces liberally, define them minimally.
+  Static methods are limited to either pure stateless functions or factory methods, which get all state information from a stackable dependency injection container.
+- Define interfaces as documentation only.
-  Wherever there are multiple implementations possible, components define an interface and implement it.
-Wherever an existing interface can be usefully implemented in a component, do so.
-But interfaces themselves should contain only the minimal set of methods needed for such a component.
-It should _never_ define a constructor, since that would break constructor based dependency injection.
+  Wherever there are multiple implementations possible, components define an interface that defines the minimum API they need.
+  There are no checks on these Interfaces and they may not be implemented by classes that still provide the required API, because:
 - Duck typing all the way
   PHP is a dynamic language, strict type checking is out the window.
   So why not go completely in the opposite direction?
 Don't specify